GitKritiM/MLPROJECT/README.md

 ## 🧠 Project Overview

 This project demonstrates a complete Machine Learning pipeline — from data ingestion to model deployment on a web application.
-It helps build practical skills in ML development and is perfect for showcasing in your portfolio or resume.
+It helps build practical skills in ML development.

 ### 🔍 Problem Statement